Darjeeling

 The summit at Tiger Hill also commands a fine view of the vast plains of North Bengal, the mountain ridges slowly descending to the plains, several courses of majore rivers of North Bengal like Tista, Mahananda and Balasan along with dense forest covers of Senchal Wildlife Sanctuary.

-The Himalayan Zoological Park is located on the natural environment of Birch Hill 2kms from the Darjeeling Mall.
-The eminence of this Zoo retains some of the original sylvan beauty of the hills covered with huge age-old mossy trees.
-The Zoo, acting as a centre of preservation and propagation of rare fauna of the temperate and Alpine region, is also one of the prime attractions in Darjeeling town.
+The Himalayan Zoological Park is located on the natural environment of Birch Hill 2 kms from the Darjeeling Mall.
+The Zoo retains some of the original sylvan beauty of the hills covered with huge age-old mossy trees.
+The Zoo, acting as a centre of preservation and propagation of rare fauna of the temperate and Alpine region, is also one of the prime attractions for tourists.

-The Zoological Park is the first one in the world to breed rare Red Panda successfully in red panda at the zoocaptive.
+The Zoological Park is the first one in the world to breed rare Red Panda successfully in captivity.
 The zoo official has released few pandas in the Sandakphu area after breeding.
 The captive breeding of snow leopard is another ambitious project taken by the Zoo authority.
 It has a collection of some of the endangered species of the higher Himalayas.

-A pair of Siberian tiger brought from Switzerland, Himalayan Black Beer, Red Panda, Snow Leopard, clouded leopard several species of sheep and birds like blood pheasant, tragopan, monal etc. adorn the zoo and attracts a large number of visitor each day.
+Siberian tigers, Himalayan Black Beer, Red Panda, Snow Leopard, Clouded leopard and several species of sheep and birds like blood pheasant, tragopan, monal etc. adorn the zoo and attracts a large number of visitor each day.
 The zoo opens at 9o'clock and closes at 4.30 PM.
 It remains closed on Thursday.

 The Himalayan Mountaineering Institute (HMI) of Darjeeling is one of the oldest mountaineering institutes of the country.
 The center played a pivotal role in training mountaineers in India.

-HISTORY: On 29th May 1953 Tenzing Norgey and Edmund Hillary climbed the peak of Mount Everest for the first time.
+On 29th May 1953 Tenzing Norgey and Edmund Hillary climbed the peak of Mount Everest for the first time.
 After this successful expedition, there started a new wave of interests in mountaineering.
 Indian Prime Minister Late Pandit Jawaharlal Nehru took the initiative of establishing this institute.
 With the help of local people the institute became a reality on 4th November 1954.
 The Chief Minister of West Bengal Mr. Bidhan Chandra Roy also played an important role in its formation.
 The institute under the directorship of Tenzing Norgey, was regarded as the central place for mountaineering activities in the country.
-In its half a century of existence HMI has been respect mountaineers and mountain lovers across the world.
+HMI has been respected by mountaineers and mountain lovers across the world.

-Spread over on forty acres of land below the busy market area is the Lloyd Botanical Garden.
+Spread over forty acres of land below the busy market area is the Lloyd Botanical Garden.
 The garden is named after William Lloyd, an old resident of Darjeeling and the proprietor of Lloyd's Bank of Darjeeling, who donated the land of the garden in 1877.
+To visit the garden, you do not have to be a botanist, the serene environment and walk through the forested lanes is a great attraction for tourists.
+There is no entry fee for the Botanical garden and it is located within couple of minutes walking distance from the main taxi stand of Darjeeling.

 The garden, one of the most prestigious gardens in the Himalayas, is divided into three sections.
 The upper section contains the flora of Eastern-Himalayas, the lower part has a collection of exotic species of many temperate countries, while the middle portion contains a large verity of alpine flora and a Orchiderium which contains more than 2500 species of plants including some rare species of Himalayas.